-Near Sologne and Castles of the Loire Valley, the Cheverny AOC is imperative.
-Wines of Cheverny have an originality : they always arise from blends, that is to say they are composed of several grapes :
+Near the Sologne and the Castles of the Loire Valley, the AOC Cheverny thrives.
+The wines of the AOC Cheverny have an originality : they always arise from blends, that is to say they are composed of several grapes :

-- Pinot noir and Gamay for red and rosé wines
+- Pinot noir and Gamay for the red and rosé wines

-The Cheverny appellation produces fruity, soft and friendly wines for joyful and festive moments.
+The Cheverny appellation produces fruity, tender and friendly wines for joyful and festive moments.

 A typical vineyard

-Between the Loire River and the Sologne, the area of production (click above to see the map) extends over a surface of 574 ha on 24 municipalities of Loir-et-Cher (41).
-About forty wine growers produce 27 000 hectoliters a year.
-The production divides up into parts more or less equal: half in the white, half in the red and the rosés.
+Between the Loire River and the Sologne, the area of production extends over a surface of 574 ha on 25 municipalities of Loir-et-Cher (41).
+About forty winemakers produce 27 000 hectoliters a year.
+The production divides up into fairly equal quantities: half in white wines and half in red and the rosé wines.

 Strongly marked by the erosion of the Loire (erosion and deposit of terraces), the geology of the production area of Cheverny is rather original compared with the other appellations of the Loire Valley.
 It is derived either from dominant sandy soils or soils developed on calcareous substratum.

-Red wines of Cheverny are fruity and pleasant.
-They derive from a blend between the Pinot noir which gives the delicacy and the subtlety and the Gamay which brings freshness and roundness.
+Red wines of Cheverny are fruity and gourmet.
+They derive from a blend between the Pinot noir which gives the fineness and the subtlety and the Gamay which brings freshness and roundness.
 The Cabernet Franc and the Côt can integrate the blend as complementary grapes.

-Soft wines whose the freshness is marked by a spicy note, rosé wines of Cheverny are nice and easy to drink.
+Finally, the rosé wines of Cheverny are supple in the mouth and their freshness is marked by a slightly spicy note - they are nice, fresh and easy to drink.

-Implanted from the Middle Ages around abbeys, the vineyard arouses the interest of kings of France in the XVI century.
+Implanted from the Middle Ages around abbeys, the vineyard aroused the interest of kings of France in the XVI century.

-In 1577, the parliament of Paris promulgates a law forbidding to the Parisian the purchase of wines produced unless twenty leagues (88 km) by the capital.
-To answer its demand, the extension of plantations is made at first around Orléans, then more and more towards the downstream, in the direction of Blois and Tours.
+In 1577, the parliament of Paris promulgated a law forbidding the Parisians to purchase wines produced within twenty leagues (88 km) of the capital.
+In order to comply with this law, the extension of vineyards was made at first around Orléans, then more and more towards the downstream, in the direction of Blois and Tours.

-The terroir and the men will make a quality wine which will be recognized in 1993 by the AOC.
+The terroir and the men will produce a quality wine which will be recognized in 1993 by the AOC.

-Situated at 2 hours of Paris, Cheverny benefits from a privileged geographical situation, which makes it an amazing destination for a weekend for two or a stay in family.
-Besides its castle of the XVII century, which is still one of the furnished Castles (with Valencay), the 18-holegolf, the closeness of Amboise, Chenonceau, Chambord, Tours and the zoo of Beauval (with its pandas), Cheverny combines all the assets for a discovery of this region of gastronomy, culture and history, where the protected environment, the diversity of the vineyard and the wealth of the terroir invite in the stroll and in the well-being.
+Cheverny is situated 2 hours south of Paris and benefits from a privileged geographical situation which makes it an amazing destination for a weekend or for a family vacation.
+Besides its reknown castle of the XVII century (which is one of the few still furnished), the 18-holegolf, the closeness of Amboise, Chenonceau, Chambord, Tours and the zoo of Beauval (with its pandas), Cheverny is a great place to stay and discover this region of gastronomy, culture and history.
+The protected environment, the diversity of the vineyard and the wealth of the terroir you find here make it the perfect spot to enjoy our region.

-You can meet the wine growers of this appellation on their estates and also come to taste fifty wines of Cheverny AOC in a place where the majority of the wine growers are represented : the House of Wines of Chambord.
+You can meet the wine growers of this appellation on their estates and also come to taste fifty wines of AOC Cheverny and AOC Cour Cheverny in a place created by the winemakers themselves : the wine house of Chambord.